thofma/Hecke.jl/docs/src/number_fields/internal.md

     The complete type of an extension of an absolute field (`AnticNumberField`) is `NfRel{nf_elem}`.
 The next extension thus will be `NfRel{NfRelElem{nf_elem}}`.
- - `NfRel_ns`: extensions of number fields given by several polynomials.
+ - `NfRelNS`: extensions of number fields given by several polynomials.
     This too will be refered to as a non-simple field.

-The simple types `AnticNumberField` and `NfRel` are also calle simple fields in the rest of this document, `NfRel` and `NfRel_ns` are referred to as relative extensions while `AnticNumberField` and `NfAbsNS` are called absolute.
+The simple types `AnticNumberField` and `NfRel` are also calle simple fields in the rest of this document, `NfRel` and `NfRelNS` are referred to as relative extensions while `AnticNumberField` and `NfAbsNS` are called absolute.